 Named To 2017-2019 Up-And-Coming 100: Texas Rising Stars List.
 Listed as one of the top 100 "Rising Stars" in Texas by Super Lawyers.

 Recognized by Super Lawyers as a Texas “Super Lawyer” in intellectual-property litigation (2019-2020).
 No more than 5% of attorneys in Texas are selected to receive the Super Lawyer honor.

 Super Lawyers/Rising Stars is a Thomson Reuters service.

-Member, Honorable Barbara M.G.
-Lynn IP Inn of Court
+Barrister, The Honorable Barbara M.G.
+Lynn American Inn of Court